 Technical note

-The application is based on Google Map tools and some programming.
+The webpage is based on Google Map tools and some programming.

 Acknowledgments

-One difficulty was translating street names from nerly 80 year old records to current street names needed for GoogleMap.
+One difficulty was translating street names from nearly 80 year old records to current street names needed for GoogleMap.

-Some Bonyhád streets were renamed some time after the 1945 Russian occupation and some were again renamed after end of Communism in Hungary in the late 1980s.
+Some Bonyhád streets were renamed soon after the 1945 Russian occupation and some were again renamed after end of Communism in Hungary in the late 1980s.

 A street name translation table was developed for this.